Riding E-Scooters in Switzerland: The Most Important Rules

 - ❌ Not allowed:

-- • Sidewalks and pedestrian zones (unless expressly permitted by a traffic sign)
+- • Sidewalks and pedestrian zones (unless expressly permitted by an appropriate traffic sign)

 Traffic Rules for E-Scooters in Switzerland